- General considerations for antibiotic therapy

 - Ampicillin & Ampicillin-Sulbactam

 - Related topics

 - Questions & discussion

 Antibiotics in the ICU are in some ways simpler than antibiotic therapy for less ill patients.
 IV access isn't an issue.
 Patients are critically ill, so we're justified in using broad-spectrum agents initially.
-There is considerable variation in this between different hospitals, so when in doubt consider your local antibiogram and consult with pharmacists and infectious disease specialists.

 when to start antibiotics?

 - Antibiotics shouldn't be started blindly (without a defined source of infection) unless the patient has septic shock or neutropenic fever.

 - A positive culture may represent infection or colonization (bacteria present without causing disease).
 Colonization commonly occurs in the bladder of anuric or catheterized patients, or sputum of intubated patients.
 Don't treat colonization except in very specific situations (e.g. urinary colonization in pregnancy).